sabrinasayed99/Ph4_NBA_Player_Performance/README.md

 ## Problem:
 Can we predict the outcome of a game based solely on one player's performance?
-Jalen Brunson is a 2 time MVP and start player of the Knicks NBA team.
+Jalen Brunson is a 2-time MVP and star player of the Knicks NBA team.
 How much does his performance weigh into the team's success in a game?

 ## Data Overview:
-The data was sourced and scaped from Basketball Reference using a data pipeline and manual scraping techniques.
+The data was sourced and scaped from Basketball Reference using a data pipeline and web scraping techniques.

 The target variable we are predicting is the Win-Loss Margin of a game.
 I created a classification system to bin the margins into 6 class: